 3.2 Marinades and Sauces

-- Soy Sauce: Provides umami flavor and saltiness.
+- Soy Sauce: Gives umami and salt.

 3.3 Optional Ingredients

-- Bell Peppers: Add sweetness and color.
+- Bell Peppers: Sweetness and bright color.

 4. Detailed Beef Broccoli Recipe